iamvikasdevops/hadoop-namenode/README.md

 Role Name
 =========

-This role will guide you or let you configuring hadoop Namenode on the top of Amazon Linux, RedhatOS, CentOS.
+This role will guide you or let you know how to configure hadoop Namenode on the top of Amazon Linux or RedhatOS or CentOS.
 Requirements
 ------------